stappersg/vBook/src/advanced/dns.md

 | Basic status code | 550 |
 | Description | An SMTP client's IP address failed a reverse DNS validation check, contrary to local policy requirements. |

-> Available ? how ?
-TOML ?

 Protocol-specific return codes are described in the corresponding chapters.

-## vSL integration

-> DNS queries and directives will be integrated to vSL in release 0.12.